-There have been four major statewide droughts since the early 1900s.
-5 The drought of 1930 through 1932 was one of the most severe droughts recorded in Virginia and is generally considered the drought of record based on its intensity.
-The droughts of 1938 through 1942 and 1962 through 1971 were less severe; but cumulative stream flow deficit for the 1962 through 1971 drought was the greatest of the four droughts in terms of duration.
-The drought of 1980 through 1982 was the least severe and shortest.
+There have been four major statewide droughts since the early 1900s.5 The drought of 1930 through 1932 was one of the most severe droughts recorded in Virginia and is generally considered the drought of record based on its intensity.
+The droughts of 1938 through 1942 and 1962 through 1971 were less severe; but cumulative stream flow deficit for the 1962 through

-&lt;sup>5 U.S. Geologic Service, "Seasonal Streamflow Conditions and Historic Droughts in Virginia."
+5 U.S. Geologic Service, "Seasonal Streamflow Conditions and Historic Droughts in Virginia."
 Retrieved from: //va.water.usgs.gov/drought/histcond.htm July 2020.